Las Vegas boycotts capital letters ahead of Stanley Cup finals against the Washington Capitals

 The city tweeted out a photo shopped version of the famous “Welcome to fabulous Las Vegas Nevada” sign on Friday, with no capital letters.

-The city is playing off the name of its viral, the Washington Capitals.
+The city is playing off the name of its rival, the Washington Capitals.

 “We’re serious about #nocaps! #goknightsgo” the tweet read.